Carry out a course, workshop or discussion to persuade your developers to take security seriously.

 Or maybe they have encountered it, and consider it too expensive, or too painful, to countenance.
 How can we answer that?

 If we want our team committed to improving software security, we need to address that question.
 In particular, we need to address it in ways that are meaningful for this team, in the context of the work they’re doing.
 But how do we convince them that security isn’t ‘somebody else’s problem’?
 How do we motivate them to start taking it seriously?

 The answer, we’ve found, is running an event to use the power of the group of discussion and of learning.
-There are several ways of doing this, using team activities or even one-to-one discussion:
+There are several ways of doing this, using a variety of team activities or even one-to-one discussion.
+They are:

 • Playing a game,

 You can choose the version that best suits your circumstances: a one-to-one discussion suits a new developer joining an existing team; or for a whole team, choose based on which you can do.
 You might also arrange a combination of several of these.